Pain in My Heart: Recording and release

 The title track, recorded on September, the next year, sparked some copyright issues, as it sounded like Irma Thomas's "Ruler of My Heart".
 After a few months, "Pain in My Heart", with the B-side "Something Is Worrying Me", peaked at number 60 on Billboard's Hot 100 chart.
 Rob Bowman observed that "with 'Pain in My Heart,' Otis's dynamic control is front and center as he uses his voice as a horn, swelling and decreasing in volume, swallowing syllables and worrying the word 'heart.'...It was Otis's most successful effort to date, commercially and aesthetically."

 The last single, "Security", was released in April 1964 and reached number 97 on Billboard's Hot 100 chart.
 According to Matthew Greenwald of Allmusic, the song is "a stinging, up-tempo groover" and "showed Otis Redding stretching his funky rock & roll roots.
 Aided by the usual gang of Stax musicians, it's one of his tightest early records....
 [T]he song could have easily succeeded as an instrumental."

-The other tracks on the album are covers of popular songs, including "The Dog", by Rufus Thomas; "Louie Louie", by Richard Berry; "Lucille", by Little Richard; and "Stand by Me", by Ben E. King.
+The other tracks on the album are covers of popular songs: "The Dog" by Rufus Thomas, "Louie Louie" by Richard Berry, "Lucille" by Little Richard, and "Stand by Me" by Ben E. King.

 Despite the alleged copyright infringement, Pain in My Heart was released on Atlantic Records' subsidiary Atco Records on March 17, 1964, and peaked at number 20 on Billboard's R&B chart and at number 85 on Billboard's Hot 100.